-“There must be a stream of new scientific knowledge to turn the wheels of private and public enterprise.
-There must be plenty of men and women trained in science and technology for upon them depend both the creation of new knowledge and its application to practical purposes.”
+“There must be plenty of men and women trained in science and technology for upon them depend both the creation of new knowledge and its application to practical purposes.”